 Solid-Body Electric Guitars

 We saw a plethora of legendary models in the following years.
-Two most iconic electric guitars of all time, Gibson Les Paul and Fender Stratocaster came soon after, in 1952 and 1954, respectively.
+The two most iconic electric guitars of all time, Gibson Les Paul and Fender Stratocaster came soon after, in 1952 and 1954, respectively.

 Since the 50s, the base design of electric guitars hasn’t changed too much, though there are some small but notable modifications.
 During all these years, guitarists were getting better and better, which initiated some new, very interesting design solutions.